unsw-se3011/SENG3011_Neon/Reports/TestingDoc.md

 ## < Describe the output of testing and what actions you took to improve the test results. >

-Overall, the ouput of black-box testing had no major problems.
+Overall, the ouput of for all testing had no major problems.
 One improvement for future deliverables is to develop better scrapping system so more reports are returned responding to a query.

+However in white-box testing the response of filter is run out of time and failed the test.
+We change the logic of filter implementation and hence solve the problem of overtime.

+Also in the performance testing, the database that we used is not support high volume of visiting, so we change database from sqlite to postgresql for better performance.